bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/develop/active-directory-devhowto-appsource-certified.md

 ## AppSource trial experiences

 ### Free Trial (Customer-led trial experience)
-The *customer-led trial* is the experience that AppSource recommends as it offers a single-click access to your application.
+The <em>customer-led trial</em> is the experience that AppSource recommends as it offers a single-click access to your application.
 Below an illustration of how this experience looks like:<br/><br/>

 <table >
 <tr>